keptn/lifecycle-toolkit/docs/docs/migrate/keptnapp/index.md

 > **Warning**
 Migration is only required for
-**manually created KeptnApp** resources.
+**manually created KeptnApp** or automatically created `KeptnApp` resources with **manually edited pre/post-deployment tasks or evaluations**.
-`KeptnApp` resources created by
-Keptn via the
-[automatic app-discovery](../../guides/auto-app-discovery.md)
-feature do not require modification unless you edited them manually to add pre/post-deployment tasks or evaluations.
+`KeptnApp` resources created by Keptn via the [automatic app-discovery](../../guides/auto-app-discovery.md) without any manual changes in the pre/post-deployment tasks/evaluations section do not require any action.

 To migrate an existing **manually created KeptnApp** or automatically created `KeptnApp` with